darktjm/gamesup/README.md

 if given.

 This will also set the magic `save_game` environment variable to convince `dogame` to add the game name to the pid file so that a global hot key can create saves at any time.
 In fact, there are two scripts to support this: `save_game` (saves to slot "auto") and `restore_game` (restores from slot "auto").
-This should probably be changed to use more slots, but it's still useful in an emergency, as long as the game doesn't override the global hot keys.
+After saving, it will increase an internal slot number by 1.
+If the slot number is more than 0, it will append it to "auto" (e.g. "auto1" for the second hotkey-save).
+When saving for the first time, it tries to use the most recent save plus one.
+In addition, `auto_slot` applies its argument to calucalte the next save slot (e.g. +1 or -1).
+I have provided an excerpt of my actkbd.conf to show how I use it; using global window manager bindings or the like will probably be overridden by the game.
+Note that all three of these auto-scripts rely on `auto-save-sup.sh`, and I assume all 4 are in `/usr/local/games/bin`.

 Since it's too easy to accidentally overwrite saves due to habit, both saving and restoring saves backups in `/tmp/save_backups_`*username*.